ggrajeda/mango/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the
 result.

-## TODO

-Query a database for nutrition facts on common food items, and feed this
-information into the AI for more reliable analysis.

-Grade each meal from F to A+, depending on the nutrition goals of the user.

 ## Run Production Server